Chapter 16 BWV 8 Liebster Gott, wenn werd ich sterben?

 But, partly because musical statements have an inherently unambiguous quality and partly due to the sheer range and scope of the man's inventiveness, there is room for much conjecture about what he really felt about the philosophical, social and religious issues articulated in the texts he set.

 Notwithstanding all this, one is tempted to feel that this cantata, written a third of the way through the cycle, might be different.
 The text poses questions of supreme relevance to every human being: 'When will I die?'
-'What will happen after death?'
-‘What will I leave behind?'
-These questions must have resonated particularly for Bach since death, in his immediate family circle, had touched him consistently since the demise of his mother when he was nine years old and his father shortly afterwards.
-When he composed this cantata he was in his fortieth year and, in addition to his parents, he had lost his first wife, two brothers and three children!
+'What will happen after death?' ′What will I leave behind?'
+These questions must have resonated particularly for Bach because death, in his immediate family circle, had touched him consistently since the demise of his mother when he was nine years old and his father shortly afterwards.
+When he composed this cantata he was in his fortieth year and, in addition to his parents, he had lost his first wife, two brothers an uncle and three children!

 This is, perhaps, most apparent in the massive opening fantasia.
 The first surprise is that a text of such gravity, musing on the time and nature of one's own death, should be set in a major rather than a minor key.
 The somber, shaded qualities of the minor would, at first sight, seem more appropriate.
 Bach was, of course, always constrained in this respect in his fantasias; because they encapsulated the chorale melodies, they necessarily took on their modes.
 This chorale is major; so then, must be the fantasia.

 However, it is worth pausing for a moment to consider Bach's use of minor keys which he probably called upon more than any other significant composer.
 By comparison, Mozart wrote forty-one symphonies only two of which (25 and 40) are in minor keys.
 Only two of the twenty-seven piano concerti (20 and 24) are minor as are two of Beethoven's nine symphonies (5 & 9) and one of the five piano concerti (3).
 Of course these composers worked within different cultural and stylistic environments and they used minor keys for inner movements as well as for contrasting events within the architecture of single movements.
-But they did not select minor keys as the basis of movements as frequently as Bach; we have already noted how often the minor mode was chosen for the chorales and (consequently) the fantasias of these cantatas.
+But they did not select minor keys as the basis of complete works as frequently as Bach; we have already noted how often the minor mode was chosen for the chorales and (consequently) the fantasias of these cantatas.

 Similarly, we have seen that Bach had an extraordinary sensitivity to the colourings of the major/minor scales, lacking superficial preconceptions about their characters.
 For him a minor key was often not so much sad or tragic but powerful, dramatic, dignified and driving (see the outer movements of the double violin concerto, the Dm keyboard concerto or the Am triple).
 And, as we discover in this cantata, the major can be quietly peaceful, contemplative, pensive and profoundly moving.

-Despite this, it is likely that Bach was attracted to this particular chorale because it offered a variety of tonal possibilities, moving progressively through E, B, C# m, B, C# m and E. When translated into the larger scale of the fantasia this offers the potential for a particularly varied tonal skeleton which many chorales deny.
+Despite this, it is likely that Bach was attracted to this particular chorale because it offered a variety of tonal possibilities, moving progressively through E, B, C# m, B, C# m and E. When translated into the larger scale of the fantasia, this offers the potential for a particularly varied tonal skeleton which many chorales deny.
 It also provides an alternation of three and two-bar phrase lengths which, despite the melodic embellishments, Bach retains in the chorus.

 The fantasia is scored for strings and continuo, two oboes d'amore and a piccolo (or possibly a high recorder).
 A horn doubles the chorale melody.
 The fact that Bach wrote detailed phrasing and articulation marks for the performers suggests a particular involvement with this work since this was not always his practice.
 Players would be assumed to know how to phrase and articulate and they could be further instructed at the (probably minimal) rehearsals and within school lessons.

-The sopranos have the chorale melody, adapted to the 12/8 rhythm, accompanied by the other voices which, on this occasion, have limited independence.
+The sopranos have the chorale melody, adapted to the 12/8 rhythm and accompanied by the other voices which, on this occasion, have limited independence.
 They do not weave a complex texture around the chorale melody as we find elsewhere (for a few of the many examples see the fantasias from Cs 1, 91, 92).
 Here they simply support the tune.
 Thus Bach creates a feeling of essential simplicity, which is entirely fitting to the overall mood of reflectiveness.
 Reflection about death rather than fear of it is the underlying theme and the choice of a major key, albeit muted, now makes complete sense.

 Much of the musical interest lies with the orchestra.
 The oboes imitate each other with a persistent rocking motion, which possibly underlines the phrase 'ever does my time run on′.